This post may contain affiliate links. See our disclosure policy.

-Crockpot Scalloped Potatoes and Ham is comfort food at its best!
-It is a great side dish, or main dish if you have leftover ham after a holiday dinner.
+Crock Pot Scalloped Potatoes and Ham is comfort food at its best!
+Delicious side dish, or main course for a quick supper.

 - Onion – A yellow onion or sweet onion works best for this recipe.

-- Cheddar Cheese – We like to use cheddar, but feel free to experiment with different types of cheese!
+- Cheddar Cheese – We like to use sharp cheddar cheese for a tangy cheddar cheese sauce, but feel free to experiment with different types of cheese!

 - First, peel and slice the potatoes.
-Toss the potato slices with a few pinches of salt.
+In a large bowl, toss the potato slices with a few pinches of salt.
 Then, chop up the onion.